Witiko/doctoral-thesis/main.md

 \label{sec:strengths-and-weaknesses}

-In 2021, we used two unsupervised rank-based fusion[^42] techniques for the *answer retrieval* math information retrieval task of the ARQMath-2 lab [@novotny2021ensembling, Section 4] to ensemble all ten systems of our teams.
+In 2021, we used two unsupervised rank-based fusion[^42] techniques for the *find answers* task of the ARQMath-2 lab [@novotny2021ensembling, Section 4] to ensemble all ten systems of our teams.
 We were also interested if our techniques could benefit from a small number of diverse systems.
 However, it was unclear how to select a small number of diverse systems and how to interpret their diversity.

  [^42]: See Section \vref{sec:rank-based-fusion} for the discussion of the
         development and the accuracy of our rank-based fusion techniques.